Tigers vs. Orioles Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 20 hits with four doubles, two home runs, seven walks and 11 RBI.
+- Torkelson has 20 hits with four doubles, two home runs, eight walks and 11 RBI.
 He's also stolen one base.

 Torkelson Recent Games